loadmill/node-playwright-cua/README.md

    ```sh
    echo "OPENAI_API_KEY=your-key" > .env
    ```
-4. Start the agent (you can provide a URL using the `--url` option):
+4. Start the agent (use `--url` to override the default):
    ```sh
    node index.js
    ```

 ## Code Structure
 - **index.js**
-  Handles the main loop, user prompts, and calls `runFullTurn`.
-It also deals with sending the conversation to the OpenAI CUA API and processing returned actions and safety checks.
+  - Handles user input in a loop.
+  - Sends the user's request and a screenshot to the API with `previousResponseId` to maintain context on the server.
+  - Processes any returned actions until there are none left.

 - **actions.js**
-  Contains functions to execute actions (click, double-click, move, drag, scroll, type, keypress, wait, navigation) on the browser page.
+  - Contains functions to execute actions (click, double-click, move, drag, scroll, type, keypress, wait, navigation) on the browser page.

 - **openai.js**
-  Manages the calls to the OpenAI CUA API.
-Attaches screenshots and acknowledged safety checks.
+  - Builds the request to the CUA API with messages, screenshots, and safety checks.

 - **browser.js**
-  Launches the Playwright browser with specified settings, including window size and other options.
+  - Using Playwright to launch a Chromium browser with specified settings, including window size and other options.

 ## Handling Safety Checks
-The OpenAI CUA API may return `pending_safety_checks` when it detects sensitive or potentially malicious instructions.
-When this happens, we need to acknowledge them in the next call to proceed.
+The CUA API sometimes returns `pending_safety_checks` for instructions that might be sensitive or potentially harmful.
+When this occurs, you must include them in the next request under `acknowledged_safety_checks` to proceed.
+The current code automatically acknowledges these checks, but a real production system might pause or log them for review.

-- Each time the agent receives a `computer_call` with `pending_safety_checks`, these items must be included in the next request under `acknowledged_safety_checks`.
-- Our code always responds positively to these checks, but in a real-world setting, you may prompt the user for confirmation or log them for review.

 ## Features
-- Executes actions like clicking, double-clicking, dragging, scrolling, typing, key presses, waiting, and navigation.
-- Maintains conversation history for context between user commands and API responses.
+- Performs clicks, double-clicks, typing, scrolling, drag-and-drop, and other browser actions.
+- Uses OpenAI to plan actions and maintain conversation context on the server.
-- Uses screenshots and the OpenAI CUA API for an iterative, real-time interaction loop.
+- Sends screenshots for iterative, real-time feedback from the model.
-- Automatically acknowledges safety checks for demonstration purposes (in practice, you can confirm them with the user).
+- Acknowledges safety checks in each step (user override is possible in real usage).
+- Only minimal conversation data is sent per turn, with `previousResponseId` linking requests.